 - Demonstrated need

-- The likelihood of achieving the proposal’s stated goals, and the grant’s expected impact
+- The likelihood of achieving the organization’s stated goals, and the grant’s expected impact

-- The sustainability of the project or program
+- The sustainability of the funded project or program

 - Applicant organization’s track record and fiscal sustainability